 Another potentially good time to surrender your policy is if you switch jobs and your new position offers free or subsidized life insurance.
 Of course, you might also surrender your policy if you are in vital need of immediate cash and have no other options.
 This final motivation, however, should be a last resort.
 In such a situation, taking out a personal loan may make more sense.
 You may even be able to borrow against your life insurance policy.

-Surrendering your policy isn’t always going to be a wise choice.
-First off, you won’t be getting back everything you spent on premiums over the years.
-Perhaps a third of your premiums go into cash value investments.
-Even then, the company will take a portion of that through surrender fees.
-At the end of it all, you’ll be getting less than a third of the value of what you paid for.
-The cash surrender value isn’t a refund, it’s only returning your investment while taking into account any gains or losses.
+Surrendering your policy is not always going to be a wise choice.
+You will not likely be getting back everything you spent on premiums over the years.
+Cash surrender value is not a refund.
+It is only returning your investment while taking into account any gains or losses.
+If you want a policy that would allow you to get back what you spent on premiums, consider a return-of-premium life insurance policy instead.

 Alternatives to surrendering your policy

-- In many cases, you can make a direct withdrawal from your cash value.
-You have to leave a significant amount of it in place but can withdraw and use the rest.
+In many cases, you can make a direct withdrawal from your cash value.
+You may have to leave a specified amount of it in place but might be able to withdraw and use the rest.
 Keep in mind that the money you take out may be deducted from your death benefit, leaving your loved ones with less after you pass away.

 Another way of gaining quick money through your life insurance policy is a policy loan.
-These are personal loans that use your life insurance policy as collateral.
+These are loans that use your life insurance policy as collateral.
 If all or part of the loan is outstanding at the time of your death, your life insurance provider will subtract the owed amount from your death benefit.

-If you are determined to cancel the policy, then you can sell it instead.
-This will net you more than the cash surrender value while still taking the plan off of your hands.
+If you are determined to cancel your policy, then you might be able to sell it instead.
+This may net you more than the cash surrender value while still taking the plan off of your hands.
 This transaction is called a life settlement.

 Frequently asked questions